Edit on GitHub

 Once authorized, the application receives an access token to perform requests on behalf of that user.
 The application can then perform any action for which the user has permission.

-Users can view a list of authorized apps from Account Settings > Security > OAuth 2.0 Applications, and revoke authorization from this setting.
+Users can view a list of authorized apps from Settings > Security > OAuth 2.0 Applications, and revoke authorization from this setting.